 Many people use cannabis to help them relax and get a good night’s sleep.
 However, choose the wrong strain before bedtime, and you may remain awake for longer than you’d hoped.

 If you’ve ever found yourself in this situation, you’ll know what we mean.
 Your mind is racing at 100 miles a minute, but all you want to do is go to sleep.
 It’s frustrating!

 We have compiled this list to help you avoid this unpleasant scenario.
 Read on for the five worst cannabis strains to use before bedtime.

 Before we move onto our list of the worst strains to use before bedtime, let’s look at why we need sleep.

 Sleep is a crucial part of a healthy lifestyle.
-It allows your body and mind to rest and recover from the previous day while helping to prepare you for tomorrow.
+It allows your body and mind to rest and recover from the previous day.
+It also helps prepare you for tomorrow.
 Most experts recommend 7–8 hours a night as an optimal level of sleep.

 Lack of sleep leads to a variety of problems.
 It leaves you feeling tired and irritable the next day and makes it difficult to focus.
 When you have not slept well, you are more likely to make mistakes at work or have an accident.

 Furthermore, sleep plays a vital role in maintaining your body’s hormonal balance, including the hormones responsible for appetite.
 Therefore, when you don’t sleep well, you may feel hungrier the following day.
-If it becomes a regular occurrence, this could lead to weight gain and a variety of associated issues.
+If it becomes a regular occurrence, this could lead to weight gain and various associated issues.